EmberExperts/ember-rollbar-client/README.md

         source_map_enabled: true,
         guess_uncaught_frames: true
-        // code_version: "some version string, such as a version number or git sha", }
+        // code_version: "some version string, such as a version number or git sha",
+        // leave empty to use application version which is a default value }
     }
   }